cdap-guides/cdap-timeseries-guide/README.md

 Let’s Build It!
 ---------------

-Following sections will guide you through building an application from scratch.
-If you are interested in deploying and running the application right away, you can clone its source code and binaries from this github repository.
-In that case feel free to skip the next two sections and jump right to Build & Run section.
+The following sections will guide you through building an application from scratch.
+If you are interested in deploying and running the application right away, you can clone its source code and binaries from this GitHub repository.
+In that case, feel free to skip the next two sections and jump right to the
+Build and Run Application\_ section.

 ### Application Design